I Hope You Find It: Live performances and promotion

 On September 23, 2013, Cher performed "I Hope You Find It" for the first time along with "Believe" and the album's lead single "Woman's World" as part of the Today Show concert series.
 Furthermore, she performed it a day later on CBS's Late Show with David Letterman, on the morning show Live! with Kelly and Michael and in Europe on Wetten, dass..?, The X Factor UK, Vivement dimanche! and The Graham Norton Show.
-On November 4, 2013, Cher appeared as a guest judge on the eighth week of season 17 of Dancing With Stars; she performed this song during the course of the program.
+On November 4, 2013, Cher appeared as a guest judge on the eighth week of season 17 of Dancing with the Stars; she performed this song during the course of the program.

 To further promote the single, Cher released a lyric video for the song on her official YouTube channel.
 The video was uploaded on September 24, 2013 and it has since gathered over 4,000,000 views.
 It includes handwritten letters and cards by Cher.
 Yahoo!
 Music provided a positive review for the video, praising the "beautiful treatment of this beautiful song, as well as the bittersweet message Cher delivers".

 "I Hope You Find It" was on the setlist of Cher's 2014 Dressed to Kill Tour, where she performed it floating on a grottoed platform above the audience.
 Brad Wheeler of The Globe and Mail provided a negative review of the performance, writing, "The encore ballad I Hope You Find It was a bum-note ending.
 Cher performed the song dressed as a sort of religious icon, floating above the crowd in a papalish carrier.
 She had blessed her fans with her presence, but this was far too much symbolism.
 Perhaps her pedestal status had gone to her headdress."
 Dave McKenna of The Washington Post stated that the performance of "'I Hope You Find It" was perhaps a sign that Cher "turned over the outrageous mantle to the younger pop star [Cyrus], known to purvey Cheresque outrageousness."